-We don’t have as much time to be creative as we used to because our lives are so busy now.
+We don’t have as much time to boost creativity as we used to because our lives are so busy now.
 If we don’t use our creativity muscle often, it will start to deteriorate.
-To prevent that from happening, try carving out at least 10 minutes each day for creative activity.
+To prevent that from happening, try carving out at least 10 minutes each day for a creative activity.
 Here are some ideas of things you can do in less than 10 minutes:

 If you’re looking for a quick and easy way to help out your right brain, grab a pen and some scratch paper.
 It doesn’t matter what you doodle – just let your mind wander.

 Although it may not seem like it, music actually benefits our cognitive abilities.
 The next time you’re feeling stuck, try putting on your favorite tunes and see if the inspiration doesn’t strike.

 Although you might not have time to read an entire novel, a few pages of any book should be easy enough to get through in 10 minutes.
 Reading helps us expand our minds and think creatively, which is beneficial if you’re looking for a quick way to boost creativity.

 The recommended amount of sleep per night is eight hours, though let’s be honest–most of us don’t get that.
 A ten-minute power nap might be what you need to jumpstart your creativity.
 Brain activity during naps indicates that our right brain hemisphere, the creative side, is more active while we snooze; the left Hemisphereisn’t as engaged.
 So if you’ve ever needed an excuse to take a nap at work, now you have one!

 When you feel like your brain is crammed full and you can’t focus on anything, why not stop by Pinterest for a minute?
 With over a million ideas, it’s impossible to not find something that sparks your creativity.